 - Your tax information.
 Dependent students will also need their parents' tax information.

-- If you (or your parents) are married and filed taxes separately, or you filed an amended or foreign return, you cannot use the IRS Data Retrieval Tool
+- If you (or your parents) are married and filed taxes separately, or you filed a foreign return, you cannot use the IRS Data Retrieval Tool

 STEP 3: Review your Student Aid Report (SAR).